Life with a T1D Eating Disorder

 Editor’s Note: Warning: This post contains sensitive material about eating disorders.

-In 2003, I was diagnosed with Type 1 diabetes.
+In 2003, I was diagnosed with type 1 diabetes.
 I was 14.
-After my T1D diagnosis, I went on with life as normal.
+After my type 1 diabetes (T1D) diagnosis, I went on with life as normal.
 My new normal was finger pricks, insulin shots, snacks, highs and lows, ketones, et cetera.
-I figured I would have a daily routine of shots and eating – and that would be it for the rest of my life.
+I figured I would have a daily routine of shots and eating—and that would be it for the rest of my life.
 As a child, your brain processes these life experiences so differently than it does as an adult.
-I remember feeling happy that I had Type 1 diabetes.
+I remember feeling happy that I had type 1 diabetes.
 It was an opportunity for me to stand out and be different from the rest of the kids my age.

 When I was younger, I couldn’t physically or emotionally recognize the signs my body was giving me that something was wrong.
 Now, as an adult, I feel everything.
 I can sense when a low blood sugar is coming.
 I know when to lie down because I don’t have the energy to go on with my day.
 I know when my body needs to eat.
 I know when my blood sugar is starting to rise and how I’m going to treat it.
 I know my body now.

 I’ve lived with type 1 diabetes for 15 years and for much of that time I also lived with a very dangerous eating disorder.

 Shortly after my diagnosis, I realized if I did not take my insulin, the weight would start to fall off.
 I’ve always had issues with my weight, even as a child.
 I always wanted to be skinny.
 When I realized that I could easily lose 10 pounds in a few days by restricting my insulin—it became an addiction.
 I would go weeks without taking any insulin.
 I knew I was damaging my mind and body and I knew I needed insulin to live, but I didn’t care.